-Participants include all Mississippi-licensed ground emergency ambulance transport providers.
+Participants include Mississippi-licensed 911 and critical emergency ground ambulance transport providers.

-4. Is the program fully approved?
+4. What was the effective date of program approval?

-The ambulance assessment and payment program is authorized in state law through House Bill 657 of the 2022 Regular Session.
-DOM actively worked with stakeholders throughout the design phase and gained approval from CMS for the fee-for-service payments effective July 1, 2022.
-Approval for the managed care directed payment program for year 1 is expected.
-The managed care directed payment program will require annual approval from the Centers for Medicare & Medicaid Services (CMS).
+The ambulance assessment and payment program is authorized in state law §43-13-117 (A)(18)(b)(ii), as amended through House Bill 657 of the 2022 Regular Session.
+DOM actively worked with stakeholders throughout the design phase and gained approval from the Centers for Medicare & Medicaid Services (CMS) for fee-for-service payments effective July 1, 2022.
+Annual CMS approval is required for the managed care state directed payment program and has been granted for program years beginning July